 - Ten Sleep Pioneer Museum – Ten Sleep

-The Museum exhibits cover the everyday life of pioneer families and include tools and clothing.
-A special exhibits recreates the Spring Creek Raid, which occured on the Red Reflet Ranch and was a major turning point for the relationships of the sheepmen and the cattlemen.
+The Museum exhibits provide a look into everyday life of pioneer families, their tools, clothing and other items used to carve out a life in the rugged, old West.
+A special exhibits recreates the Spring Creek Raid, that took place on the Red Reflet Ranch marking a major turning point for relationships between sheepmen and cattlemen.

 - Washakie Museum – Worland